Stay safe & well.

 The construction of the Stadium was a joint venture between Penrith City Council, the International Canoe Federation and the Olympic Co-ordination Authority.

-Penrith Whitewater is available from September to June for whitewater rafting, kayaking, swiftwater rescue training and hosts local, national and international slalom competitions.
+Penrith Whitewater is usually available from September to June for whitewater rafting, kayaking, swiftwater rescue training and hosts local, national and international slalom competitions.

 The course has been constructed using a combination of both natural and man-made materials to recreate the characteristics of a natural whitewater river.
 Water is drawn from the nearby warm-up lake by six 300kw submersible pumps.
 Each pump delivers 2,800 litres (2.8 cubic metres) of water per second to the start pool at the top of the course, from where it flows down to the finish pool.